 We are a new family at ICCS this year.
 We love all our children's teachers.
 They are very friendly but they definitely are pushing the students to excel well beyond what is expected in any of the public schools in the area including Columbia County where we came from.
 The school is very clean and welcoming.
 The school also takes it's Catholic faith seriously which we really appreciate.
 I am so glad we made the switch.

 Immaculate Conception School is a private middle school in Augusta.
 The principal of Immaculate Conception School is Allison Palfy, who can be contacted at Principal@icaugusta.org.
-105 children attend Immaculate Conception School and identify as Black, non-Hispanic; Hispanic; and Native Hawaiian or Other Pacific Islander.
+105 students attend Immaculate Conception School and identify mostly as Black, non-Hispanic; Hispanic; and Native Hawaiian or Other Pacific Islander.
 The student to teacher ratio at Immaculate Conception School is 6:1.
 Johnson Magnet is one of the nearest middle schools.

 - P.E. classes